anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 The North-South bound refers to traffic originated from the Internet or from within a spoke VPC (e.g., VM1) and destined to an app (e.g., <https://app1.x>) proxy-ed through the WAAP.

-In this case, you create an app with an associated FQDN via the WAAP, have it published both on the external and internal interfaces of the WAAP cluster nodes and then map this FQDN as a CNAME to the NLB.
-For traffic coming in from the Internet, the FQDN is mapped to the Internet facing NLB; for internal traffic, map it to the internal NLB.
+In this case, you create an app with an associated FQDN in WAAP, have it published both on the external and internal interfaces of the WAAP cluster nodes and then map this FQDN as a CNAME to a NLB.
+For traffic coming in from the Internet, the FQDN is mapped to an Internet facing NLB; for internal traffic, map it to an internal NLB.

 The Internet facing NLB load balances traffic to the WAAP cluster nodes' external interfaces, and the internal facing NLB load balances traffic to their internal interfaces.